What Causes Stress and Anxiety?

 • Relationship conflict

-When these internal pressures build, the mind can stay in a heightened state of alertness, keeping cortisol elevated and making it harder to unwind.
+When emotional load builds over time, the mind may remain in a heightened state of alertness, making it harder to relax or switch off.

 • Excess caffeine or alcohol

-External pressures can trigger your stress response automatically, even when you feel mentally prepared.
-Common examples include:
+External life circumstances can trigger the stress response automatically, even when you feel mentally prepared.

 • Financial uncertainty